 That’s why you must care to keep some certain nutritional habits, to allow your body to be as efficient as possible.

 If you care enough about that, what to eat after riding your bike or after a race will just be one more step to achieve a more healthy lifestyle focused on improving on the bike.

 But don’t fool yourself.
 If your daily eating habits are unhealthy, the post-workout meal or sports supplementation is not going to help.
 You won’t improve your performance unless you optimize your nutrition as a whole.

-Reasons to do a post-workout meal after racing or riding your dirty bike
+Reasons to do a post-workout meal after racing or riding your dirt bike

 At the end of a race, your body has given its all.
-It has undergone a lot of stress, your adrenaline has skyrocketed and it has used a great part of its energy stores.
-Furthermore, your muscle cells have undergone a great tension and the fatigue takes over your whole body.
+It has undergone a lot of stress, your adrenaline has skyrocketed and it has used a great part of its energy deposits.
+Furthermore, your muscle cells have gone through a great tension and the fatigue takes over your whole body.

 That will be the right time for your endocrine system to begin the recovery of those damaged cells and replenish your energy storages.
 But to be able to do it efficiently, it will need nutrients.